 Panic Button in Trains For Women Safety

 Railway decided to install Panic Button in trains for women safety.
-With a view to strengthen security of women passengers in trains, the North Eastern Railway (NER) plans to deploy women police personnel on trains during night hours as well as install ‘panic buttons’ in coaches.
+With a view to strengthening the security of women passengers in trains, the North Eastern Railway (NER) plans to deploy women police personnel on trains during night hours as well as install ‘panic buttons’ in coaches.

-Railways also proposes month-wise calendar of activities with focus on women security and gender sensitisation and upgradation of all-India security helpline.
+Railways also propose a month-wise calendar of activities with a focus on women security and gender sensitisation and upgradation of all-India security helpline.

 It also proposes CCTV cameras in women coaches of suburban trains with live feed if possible, CCTV cameras on platforms to cover ladies coaches during halt of trains, amendment in the Railways Act to ensure enhanced punishment for offences pertaining to women, he said.
 It also intends special drive under the Railways Act to prosecute offenders, Yadav added.